The Rebellious Act Of Meditation

-You see the pictures of blissful people meditating.
-You read the articles about reducing your stress levels, boost your brain power and be a better person.
-And studies, brain scans and many people’s experiences seem clear – meditation can lead to huge shifts in how you think, react and behave.
+You see the pictures of blissful people practicing meditation.
+You read the articles about reducing your stress levels, boost your brainpower and be a better person.
+And studies, brain scans, and many people’s experiences seem clear – meditation can lead to huge shifts in how you think, react and behave.
 As well as give you a deeper understanding of who you are.

 Let me explain.

 The voice that never shuts up about meditation

 Most of the thoughts you think each day are the same as the day before.
 You repeat the same patterns of thoughts in everything from your practical tasks and routines to what you might think of as your deeper reflecting thinking.

 - You think about switching on the coffee machine and taking a shower.

 - You think about how you’re late for work again and why you are always late.